LineageOS/android_build_soong/README.md

 say `vendor/google`, instead it must make itself visible to all packages within `vendor/` using `//vendor:__subpackages__`.

-If a module does not specify the `visibility` property the module is `//visibility:legacy_public`.
-Once the build has been completely switched over to soong it is possible that a global refactoring will be done to change this to `//visibility:private` at which point all modules that do not currently specify a `visibility` property will be updated to have `visibility = [//visibility:legacy_public]` added.
-It will then be the owner's responsibility to replace that with a more appropriate visibility.
+If a module does not specify the `visibility` property then it uses the `default_visibility` property of the `package` module in the module's package.

+If the `default_visibility` property is not set for the module's package then the module uses `//visibility:legacy_public`.

+Once the build has been completely switched over to soong it is possible that a global refactoring will be done to change this to `//visibility:private` at which point all packages that do not currently specify a `default_visibility` property will be updated to have
+`default_visibility = [//visibility:legacy_public]` added.
+It will then be the
+owner's responsibility to replace that with a more appropriate visibility.

 ### Formatter